daattali/shinybrowser/README.md

 When building a Shiny app for other users, sometimes you might want to know some information about the user's browser and system.
 A few scenarios where this can be useful:

 1. Your Shiny app is using an advanced browser functionality that isn't supported in Internet Explorer.
-If a user views your app on Internet Explorer, you want to show them a warning message that some functionality might not work.
+If a user views your app on Internet Explorer, you want to show them a warning message.
-2. Your app shows some text to the user and you want to show them a message with the keyboard shortcut for copying the text to their clipboard.
+2. Your app displays some text to the user and you want to show them a message with the keyboard shortcut for copying the text to their clipboard.
 You need to know whether the user is on Windows or Mac to decide what keyboard shortcut to use (ctrl+C vs command+C).
 3. Your app contains a plot with a legend.
 If the user is on a wide enough screen, you want the legend to appear beside the plot, but if the screen is too narrow then you want the legend to appear below the plot.

 In these situations, you want to detect information about the user's browser type (scenario 1), operating system (scenario 2), or browser dimensions (scenario 3).